 Our process begins with a walkthrough and an offer within two to three days.
 Most sales take about a week from start to finish.
 We buy houses in any condition, no matter what level of renovation is needed.
 Because we provide all of our own financing, you won’t have to wait on third-party investors or lender approval to get the cash you need to move on with your life.

-Contact Bill Buys Houses Today
+Sell Your Fixer-Upper to Bill Buys Houses Today

 Are you tired of pouring time and renovations into your personal money pit?
 Let our team at Bill Buys Houses help.
 Contact us to schedule your walkthrough, or call us to request an offer at 651-270-9191.